techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Allow or block apps

 As an admin, you control access to all [types of apps](apps-in-teams.md#types-of-teams-apps) that are used across your organization.
 Teams provides granular controls to configure access for each app and for each user.

-To allow an app, you must do all of the following settings.
+To allow an app or a Copilot agent, you must do all of the following settings.
 To block an app, just use any one of these settings.
+Ensure that the app that you want to allow in Teams admin center is allowed in the Microsoft 365 admin center.

 | Method                                                                                                           | Scope      | Use case                                                                                  |
 |:-----------------------------------------------------------------------------------------------------------------|:-----------|:------------------------------------------------------------------------------------------|